De Anza Youth Badminton Clinic – Frequently Asked Questions

 Generally speaking, your child (with a comparable partner) should be able to maintain a cooperative rally while hitting at least ten strokes using predominantly overhead strokes.

 How can I tell if my child is an intermediate?

 Your child (with a comparable partner) should be able to maintain a cooperative rally while hitting at least 20 strokes using predominantly overhead strokes and should be able to demonstrate the six-point footwork on the court.

 We assess the level of our classes during the first two sessions and when appropriate, we move individuals to the more appropriate clinic level.
 The intermediate clinic will have a day 1 assessment to insure proper clinic placement.

 My child has been competing for several years.
 What training can you offer him?

-When an advanced group is formed, you may enroll your child.
-If they demonstrate a significantly higher skill level, we can make a referral to advanced training services in the area.
+If they demonstrate a significantly higher skill level than the intermediate class, we can make a referral to advanced training services in the area.